 9.4.
 Whilst we are happy to allow Customers the benefit of the provisions contained in 9.1 above, no other goods (furniture, personal belongings, etc.) may be delivered to or left in the property until legal completion.

 9.5.
 During this period, the Customer(s) will be invited to the property for a pre-handover meeting, the purpose of which is to acquaint the Customer(s) with the property, its fittings and appliances (if included), its integral services and location of meters/isolation mechanisms, and any common areas and their management (if applicable).
 Customer(s) will also have the opportunity to ask any questions and to look through the Welcome Pack (see 11.3 below).
 Convenient arrangements for the handover of keys on legal completion (see 11.1 below) can also be made at this meeting.

-CONTRACT TERMINATION (new properties only)
+10. CONTRACT TERMINATION (purchase of new properties only)

 10.1.
 Customer(s) may serve notice to end the Contract where there is: